patrickloeber/ai-typing-assistant/README.md

 Mistal 7B Instruct works well for this task, but feel free to try other models, too :)

 ### 2. Install dependencies
+This application requires Python 3.11 or lower version.
+3.12 isn't supported as no compatible *pynput* package release is available for this Python version.
 ```
 pip install pynput pyperclip httpx
 ```